jason-kerney/blog/_posts/2025/2025-07-15-tools-to-manage-tech-debt.md

 ## Three General Parts of a Technical Infrastructure ##

 1. Those that are part of an aging physical/logical infrastructure.
-1. Those that are part of aging Commercial Off the Shelf Software (COTS).
+1. Those that are part of aging Off-the-shelf Commercial Software (COTS).
 1. Those imbedded in custom software.

 My specialty is going to be in the custom software department.
 However, I will speak to the others to the ability that I can.
 Most of what I am going to talk about is general enough to cover all three types of technical risk.
 It is only when I give specific advice or examples will it pertain to a particular type of risk.